epi-project/brane-documentation/user-guide/src/software-engineers/hello-world.md

 brane search
 ```

-This should show you something along the lines of:
+This commands does exactly the same as the `brane list` command, except that it doesn't inspect your local repository but instead the remote one you are logged-in to.
+Thus, it should show you something along the lines of:

 <img src="../assets/img/hello-world-search.png" alt="An entry for 'hello_world' in the list" width=700/>